astrid-net/CryptoMLTrader/README.md

 # CryptoMLTrader
 A ready-to-use trading bot that uses a simple but much improvable trading strategy that could be enhanced by Machine Learning usage.
+If you want to know more about the logic behind the code, how to setup and run the Bot and further info about our development team, take a look at the Medium Story